abuseofnotation/category-theory-illustrated/01_set/text.md

 But functions can also express relationships of the type *many-to-one*, where *many* elements from the domain might be connected to *one* element from the codomain (but not the other way around).

-For example a function can express a relationship in which several elements from the domain relate to the same element of the codomain.
+For example, a function can express a relationship in which several elements from the domain relate to the same element of the codomain.

 ![Function from a bigger set to a smaller one](function_big_small.svg)